erroronline1/caro/readme.md

 ### Whiteboard
 Volatile information, brief notes or anything that otherwise would go onto a sticky note or a piece of rough paper can be noted on a custom whiteboard.
 The overview shows all whiteboards that are created by the current user or matching selected organizational units.
 Contributing is allowed for all users, editing the name, unit visibility and deleting for the owning user and admin only.
 The user name and editing date is appended by default.
+Whiteboards contain a doodle canvas as well for brief sketches.
+These can be edited and optionally exported as an image.
 On deleting users, whiteboards are not removed for possibly containing relevant information to others.
 Removal is then possible by users with administrator priviledges.

 [Content](#content)